 A class action lawsuit has been filed alleging that the two major peanut-shelling companies have conspired to artificially depress the price of runner peanuts, meaning farmers were paid less than they should have been.

 Farmers who sold raw, harvested runner peanuts within the last few years may have been affected by the alleged conspiracy.
-Fill out the form on this page to talk to an attorney about your rights or read on for more information.

 Why Was a Lawsuit Filed?